SriSatyaKalyan/notes/git.md

 ` git drop stash@{2} ` deletes the stash numbered 2. ` git stash clear ` clears out all the stashes.

+***Undoing Changes & Time Traveling***:

+` git checkout commit <commit-hash>` command is used to view a previous commit. ` git switch master ` takes us back to where the HEAD used to be.

+` git checkout ` supports a syntax for referencing previous commits relative to a HEAD or a particular commit.
+* ***HEAD~1*** refers to the commit before HEAD (parent)
+* ***HEAD~2*** refers to 2 commits before HEAD (grandparent)

+` git switch - ` will take us whichever branch which we were on before we switched HEAD to.

+***Discarding Changes***:
+` git checkout HEAD <filename> ` is used to discard any changes in that file, reverting back to the HEAD.
+Another way of achieving the same result is by using the ` git checkout -- <filename> ` command.

+` git restore ` command is used to undoing changes. ` git restore ` and ` git switch ` are used as alternatives to some of the uses of ` checkout `.

+To restore the file to the contents in the HEAD, we use `git restore <filename> `. ` git restore --source HEAD~1 <filename> ` will restore the contents of the file to its state from the commit prior to HEAD.
+We can also a particular commit hash as the source.

+NOTE: The above command is not "undoable".
+If we have uncommitted changes in the file, they will be lost!

+***Unstaging Files with Restore***: If we have accidentally added a file to the staging area with ` git add ` command but we don't wish to include it in the next commit, we can use ` git restore ` to remove it from staging.
+The command would be ` git restore --staged <filename> `.